Packed Lunch Ideas

-- Slow release carbohydrates (chickpeas, butter beans, lentils, roasted butternut squash, quinoa, oats, or wholemeal/multigrain and of course Irish soda bread)
+- Slow release carbohydrates (chickpeas, butter beans, lentils, roasted butternut squash, quinoa, oats, or wholemeal/multigrain or Irish soda bread)

 Some of the above examples fall into 2 brackets (e.g salmon is a lean protein and also contain omega 3 fatty acid), so you get good food value from it.

 To avoid the last minute lunch rush on a Sunday evening or Monday morning, a trip to the vegetable market or grocery shop is required every week.
 Buy fresh ingredients once or twice a week and store cupboard staples when needed.